Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Introduction

+The driving noise $L$ in \eqref{SPDE_introduction} is assumed to be a member of a certain subclass of cylindrical L\'evy processes.
+Elements of this subclass may not have finite moments but they enjoy a certain kind of semimartingale decomposition.
+Nevertheless, classical stopping time arguments or other standard techniques cannot be exploited since the unbounded potential of the cylindrical L\'evy process causes divergence of the Galerkin approximation.
+We circumvent this problem by introducing weights in each dimension accordingly.
+We present several examples of cylindrical L\'evy processes of the subclass under consideration, and relate those to models considered in the literature.

 The organisation of the paper is as follows.
 In Section \ref{sec_preliminaries}, we collect some preliminaries and give the definition of cylindrical L\'evy processes.
-In Section \ref{sec_properties}, we recall the definition of the stochastic integral in the square integrable setting and we prove new results concerning this integral: characterisation of its angle bracket process and stability under stopping.
-In Section \ref{sec_existence_square_integrable}, we derive existence and uniqueness of solution to \eqref{SPDE_introduction} in the weakly square-integrable case.
-In the last Section \ref{sec_jumps}, we firstly consider some properties of jump times of cylindrical L\'evy processes and extend the definition of the stochastic integral to the case of cylindrical L\'evy processes under consideration, which might have unbounded moments.
-The final part of this section is devoted to establish the existence of a unique solution of \eqref{SPDE_introduction} driven by a cylindrical L\'evy process from this subclass.
+In Section \ref{sec_finite_second}, we establish the existence of a solution of equation \eqref{SPDE_introduction} in the case of a cylindrical L\'evy process with weak second moments.
+Since the arguments are similar to the classical case, investigated in Brze\'zniak, Liu and Zhu \cite{Brzezniak_Liu_Zhu}, we omit details, which can be found in Kosmala \cite{Tomasz-PhD}.
+In Section \ref{sec_jumps}, we introduce the subclass of cylindrical L\'evy processes under consideration, and define their stochastic integrals.
+Section \ref{sec_existence} is devoted to establishing the existence of a unique solution of \eqref{SPDE_introduction} driven by a cylindrical L\'evy process from this subclass.